nterreri/thesis/report/chapter2.md

 "information-state" systems as opposed to "frame-based" systems that coerce the conversation to a very specific task (Jurafsky and Martin, ibid, pp.874-875).

-For the purposes of the problem at hand, it is difficult to decide which of these would be ideal.
-For one, the tight control over the topics in the conversation provides a good way to ensure the user does not get distracted into trying to ask the system questions that are irrelevant to the gathering and extraction of user concerns.
-On the other hand, especially where the system is being used without previously gathered knowledge about what the categories of concerns of the user are, it may be more suitable to have a general purpose "information-state" system, capable of carrying out a conversation with the user.

 ### The Chatbot "Brain" Market

 This section aims at describing the options that were discovered while researching